 Do you have any tips for building rapport with online English students?

 You took the 120-Hour Master Certificate course.
 Why did you decide to take this course?

 I took that course in 2018.
-This was kind of like something just in the back of my mind because I was in Chile for six months.
+This was kind of something just in the back of my mind because I was in Chile for six months.
 I wasn’t working, I was just here to spend time with my husband – at that time my boyfriend – and also to experience the country.
-So, I thought, I’m kind of sitting around doing nothing for five, six months.
-I should do something.
+So, I thought, I’m kind of sitting around doing nothing for five, six months, and I should do something.
 This would be the best time to take a teaching certificate and have that in the event that I do move for good.

 So, I did it in 2018 and that was why I could start teaching really quickly when I got back in 2019.